lauyihong/lauyihong.github.io/_portfolio/analysis-running.md

 ![figure4-trajectoryviz4](/assets/images/portfolio/figure4-trajectoryviz4.jpeg)

 The continuous development of technology provides new perspectives and tools for people to recognize and analyze the city.
-The research team hopes to conduct research on the basic elements of u
+The research team hopes to conduct research on the basic elements of

 ![figure7-numtimeseries](/assets/images/portfolio/figure7-numtimeseries.jpeg)